venteng/finalytics/README.md

 3. "tools": How to download data and high computer performance
 4. "topic": Research topics identified, explored, and clarified from the project

-## 2. How do we initiate and complete a professional paper?
+## STEP 1: How do we initiate and complete a professional paper?

-### 2.1: Exploration and Write up
+### Exploration and Write up

 1. Download "20240701 finalytics README (template).key" or  "yyyymmdd finalytics README (template).xls" to initiate and explore your ideas in your folder.